Advanced Finishing

 What colors are available for powder coating services?

-What is the difference between thermoplastic and thermoset powder coating?
+Is there a difference between thermoplastic and thermoset powder coating?

 There are two main types of powder coatings: Thermoplastic and thermoset.
 Thermoplastic powders flow when they are heated, but do not fully cure or crosslink.
 After they cool, if they are re-heated, they will re-soften.
 They never completely set up.
 Thermoset powders cure when they are heated, and their resins crosslink, finishing a chemical process that cannot be reversed.